 Terms and conditions

-They replace the standard GOV.UK terms and conditions linked to the Help page.
+They replace the standard GOV.UK terms and conditions.

 Who we are

-The flood information service is managed by the Environment Agency and will be referred to as ‘we’ from now on.
-The web pages and the services they operate will be referred to as ‘the site’.
+The Check for flooding service is managed by the Environment Agency and will be referred to as ‘we’ from now on.
+The Check for flooding service and web pages they operate will be referred to as ‘the service’.

-You agree to use the site only for lawful purposes.
-You must also use it in a way that doesn’t infringe the rights of, or restrict or inhibit the use and enjoyment of, the site by anyone else.
+You agree to use the service only for lawful purposes.
+You must also use it in a way that doesn’t infringe the rights of, or restrict or inhibit the use and enjoyment of the service by anyone else.

-We update the site all the time.
+We update the service all the time.
 We can change or remove content at any time without notice.

 Most content and data on the site is subject to Environment Agency copyright protection and is published under the Open Government Licence (OGL), unless we indicate otherwise.